biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Flour being mixed into wet cookie dough ingredients

 Add the dry ingredient mixture to the wet ingredients in 2-3 additions, mixing on low speed after each addition.
-Mix until just combined — a few streaks of flour are okay!
+Mix until just combined — a few streaks of flour are fine.

 Avoid Overmixing!
 Overmixing develops gluten, resulting in tough, dense cookies.
 Stop as soon as the flour disappears.